-Elon Musk Shares First Videos Of “Kid-Sized” Submarine Built For Thai Soccer Team Cave Rescue
+Elon Musk Shares First Videos Of ‘Kid-Sized’ Submarine Built For Thai Soccer Team Cave Rescue

-Elon Musk, billionaire inventor and SpaceX founder, has shared the first videos of a kid-sized submarine designed to rescue the Thai soccer tea currently trapped in a cave.
+Elon Musk, the billionaire inventor and SpaceX founder, has shared the first videos of a kid-sized submarine designed to rescue the Thai soccer tea currently trapped in a cave.
 Musk shared the videos on Twitter and they show his team testing the apparatus.

-As The Inquisitr previously reported, Musk offered the services of his engineers at Space X and The Boring Company to the Thai government so that they could use their years of expertise to help get the boys and their coach to safety.
+As the Inquisitr previously reported, Musk offered the services of his engineers at Space X and The Boring Company to the Thai government so that they could use their years of expertise to help get the boys and their coach to safety.
 It took mere hours for them to devise a plan.

 The miniature sub was made from material used in a SpaceX rocket.
 As Business Insider reports, in one video we can see three people in scuba gear testing the equipment in a pool and another shows the sub underwater for about half a minute.
 The most promising video shows the sub getting hoisted out of the pool.
 A person emerges from inside of it and they aren’t wet, indicating that there’s a possibility that it could help with the dangerous rescue effort.